-Founded in 1905, the Gothenburg Symphony (Göteborgs Symfoniker) currently numbers 109 players.
+Founded in 1905, the Gothenburg Symphony Orchestra (Göteborgs Symfoniker) currently numbers 109 players.
+Chief conductor is Santtu-Matias Rouvali who took up the post in 2017.
+Rouvali and the orchestra have already made an impression both on local audiences and in Nordic capitals during a tour in 2018.
 The great Swedish composer Wilhelm Stenhammar was appointed principal conductor in 1907 and subsequent holders of the post include Sergiu Comissiona, Sixten Ehrling and Charles Dutoit.
-During Neeme Järvi’s tenure (1982–2004), the orchestra became a major international force; it has toured in the USA, Japan and the Far East, and in 1997 was appointed the National Orchestra of Sweden.
-During his celebrated tenure (2007–2012), Gustavo Dudamel took the orchestra to major music centres and festivals, including the BBC Proms and Vienna Musikverein.
-Since 2013 Kent Nagano has been principal guest conductor, making successful tours with the orchestra in China and Germany.
-Beginning with the 2017–18 season the orchestra’s chief conductor is Santtu-Matias Rouvali.
-The Gothenburg Symphony is a company owned by the Region Västra Götaland.
+During Neeme Järvi’s tenure (1982–2004), the orchestra became a major international force; it has toured in the USA, Japan and the Far East, and in 1997 was appointed National Orchestra of Sweden.
+Gustavo Dudamel (music director 2007–12) took the orchestra to major music centres and festivals, including the BBC Proms and Vienna Musikverein.
+Since 2013 Kent Nagano has been principal guest conductor, making tours with the orchestra in China and Germany.
+The Gothenburg Symphony Orchestra is a company owned by the Region Västra Götaland.

 For further information, please visit the Gothenburg Symphony's website.